St. John Publications: Archer St. John

 Marion McDermott was an editor for St. John Publications.
 Fellow editor Nadine King said in an interview published in 2012 that St. John had an affair with McDermott.
-They traveled together to Bermuda on in 1950 and 1951.
-Renée also recounted that St. John chased her once around a table in the office and a woman editor put a stop to it.
+They traveled together to Bermuda in 1950 and 1951.
+Artist Lily Renée also recounted that St. John chased her once around a table in the office and a woman editor put a stop to it.

 In the early 1950s St. John became friends with artist Matt Baker, who provided most of the comic book covers for the company.
 When asked about the nature of the relationship, Baker's brother Fred Robinson said in an interview published in 2012, "They had a very close relationship.
 I don't know exactly what it was."
-They traveled to Los Angeles together and were photographed in the TCL Chinese Theatre in front of Jean Harlow's footprints.
+They traveled to Los Angeles together and were photographed in Grauman's Chinese Theatre in front of Jean Harlow's footprints.

 According to the people that worked for him, including Renée, St. John was charming and pleasant to work for, but he struggled with alcoholism.
 Graphic designer Warren Kramer recounted that St. John would attend Alcoholics Anonymous meetings, and was sober "most of the time".
 He said that St. John was "almost exactly" like the Harry Myers' "Eccentric Millionaire" character in the film City Lights.
 That character is an alcoholic who suffers from state-dependent memory.
 However, Kramer added that although "Very peculiar", St. John was "...a very, very decent guy."

 In 1952, Archer St. John's brother Robert saw Archer in person for the last time.
 Archer flew from New York to Geneva, and on Robert's description "looked dreadful: he was terribly disheveled.
 His face was badly cut up; his hand was cut; there was blood all over his shirt."
 St. John had been drinking heavily on the plane.
 He bought a Swiss watch intended, he said, for a woman with whom he was living in New York City, then immediately flew back.

 On August 22, 1955, St. John spoke on the phone for the last time with Robert, who described him as "very despondent".
 St. John died either that night or early the following morning.
 The by-then divorced St. John was found at the 170 East 79th Street Manhattan penthouse apartment of Frances Stratford, with whom he had been involved since at least September 1954, when they took a vacation together to the Bahamas.
 The day before his death he had also called his son Michael, who was at work in the St. John Publishing office to tell him that he was being blackmailed.
 But he would not reveal his whereabouts.
 The police, pending an autopsy, listed the cause as an apparent overdose of sleeping pills, and gave his age as 54.
 He had been residing at the New York Athletic Club at the time of his death.
 St. John's son Michael compared his father's death with that of Dorothy Kilgallen and said that in addition to alcohol, his father was addicted to amphetamines.